CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 {{<note type="exercise" title="Exercise 4.1">}}

-Go back to this page GITHUB_REPO_URL to look at the following:
+Go back to this page https://github.com/CodeYourFuture/education-blog to look at the following:

 and look at one of the commit with hash "d3567h" and then look for the icon that that says "Browse the repository at this point in the history".